Mushroom Identification Basics

 Occasionally, you may encounter round, stalked or stalkless "balls" without a clear cap.
 These are puffball mushrooms.
 Their spores are produced inside the fruiting body, which ruptures as it ages, and the spores are then spread by the wind.

-These are some main groups of mushrooms, and after you have determined to which group the mushroom belongs to, you should continue by checking the characteristics to the mushrooms in the literature you are using.
+These are some main groups of mushrooms, and after you have determined to which group the mushroom belongs, you should continue by checking the characteristics of the mushrooms in the literature you are using.

 The shape can vary from bell-shaped to conical and flat to funnel-shaped.
 It is good to remember that the cap shape of a young mushroom is almost always domed and bell-shaped.
 It is useful to compare the shapes similar to the descriptions in the mushroom book to fully grown fruiting bodies.